AdelmoMenezes123/AdelmoMenezes123/README.md

 I'm a developer {frontend / fullstack} .

-I'm interning at the company i9 Software - Full Stack Developer I've worked as a front-end in a startup called Quickup Study Information system at unifacs - salvador, ba.
+I'm interning at the company i9 Software - Full Stack Developer I've worked as a front-end in a startup called Quickup, Study Information system at unifacs - salvador, ba.